pwright/skupper-example-yaml/README.md

             - containerPort: 8080
 ~~~

 Now we're ready to apply everything.
-Use `kubectl apply`
+Use the `kubectl apply`
 command with the resource definitions for each site.

 _**Console for west:**_